rocheston/RCCE-Laptop-Stickers/README.md

 # RCCE-Laptop-Stickers
 RCCE Laptop Stickers.
 Download, print and patch to your laptop.
-Enjoy.
+Clone this repository and enjoy the images.